Back to Top

 Robert E. Howard United Press Association

-Keep up with the latest news regarding REH and his characters are the Web site for nearly 30-year-old amateur press association.
-In addition to news items, the REHUPA site includes tips on collecting REH, bibliographies and checklist information, a biography of Howard, photos of him and literary criticism about his works.
+Keep up with the latest news regarding REH and his characters on the Web site for long-running amateur press association.
+In addition to news items, the REHUPA site includes tips on collecting REH, bibliographies and checklist information, a biography of Howard, photos of him, and literary criticism about his works.

 The Barbarian Keep